 - 1. Before removing an old 3.5-inch storage drive, safely eject the old storage drive from the operating system first.
 For more information, see the Windows help system. - 2.
 Unlock the enclosure cover with the provided key as shown.
-Press the notch a to open the enclosure cover.
+Press the notch at to open the enclosure cover.

-Figure 19.
+Figure 48.
 Opening the front-access storage enclosure cover

-3. Press the pit on the bracket cover, and then grasp the tilted cover to pull the bracket out of the front-access storage enclosure.
+3. Press the pit on the bracket cover, and then grasp the tilted cover to pull the bracket out of the frontaccess storage enclosure.

-Figure 20.
+Figure 49.
 Removing the bracket from the front-access storage enclosure